metayeti/YABS.js/HOWTO.md

 YABS.js has two build events which occur at build time, the pre-build event (occurs before the build begins) and the post-build event (occurs after the build completes).

 We can call custom scripts when these events occur.
 We do so by adding an `"events"` entry to our build instructions file and inside, add either `"prebuild"`, `"postbuild"` (or both) entries.
-Then, list the scripts we wish to run on this events in them:
+Then, list the scripts we wish to run on these events in them:

 ```JSON
   "events": {